Impact of an automatic driver’s licence suspension

 - 20 or more demerit points – 5 months

 For provisional and learner licence holders, the suspension period is three months.

 2. Automatic suspension

-An automatic suspension is imposed by Police when you are caught committing a serious traffic offence.
-When this happens, you will may be brought back to a Police Station, your driver’s licence is confiscated, and you may not get it back until your traffic offence is finalised in court.
+An automatic suspension is imposed by police when you are caught committing a serious traffic offence.
+When this happens, you may be brought back to a Police Station and have your driver’s licence confiscated, potentially not getting it back until your traffic offence is finalised in court.

 - Excess speed by more than 45 km/hr (6 months suspension)

 - Excess speed by more than 30 km/hr (3 months suspension)

 - Drive whilst with Mid-range PCA (Suspended until court date)

 - Drive whilst with High-range PCA (Suspended until court date)

 Any period of automatic suspension is in addition to any period of demerit point suspension that may apply.